mediaarchitekt/WP-Webmaster/readme.md

 ## Changelog

+### 1.6
+- Feature: Implement JavaScript popups for the Contact Form 7 reponse output
 ### 1.5
 - Feature: Prevent individual defined categories from being displayed as blog posts at the frontend.
 - Fix: Merging default, config, and current settings with error handling when option is not in the database